garciart/flask-demo/tracker/tracker_04/README.md

 Review the code and run your application.
 Do not forget to activate your Python virtual environment first!

-> **NOTE** - Enclose options in quotation marks when using special characters.

 - `python -B -m flask --app tracker_04 run`

+Now, run the unit tests in interactive mode.
+When prompted, enter "development" or press <kbd>Enter</kbd> to accept the **default** configuration:

+> **NOTE** - The reason I added user interaction to `test_app.py` is because you cannot pass arguments, like `--config development`, to `test_app.py` using `sys.argv` or the `argparse` module; the `unittest` module will read them instead.

+`python -B -m unittest --buffer --verbose tracker_04/tests/test_app.py`

+To run the unit tests without user interaction, pipe the desired configuration into the command as input:

-- `python -B -m unittest --verbose --buffer tracker_04/tests/test_app.py`
+- `(Auto) echo 'default' | python -B -m unittest --buffer --verbose tracker_04/tests/test_app.py`

 When you are finished, move on to the next version.